edgedb/edgedb/docs/cli/gel.rst

     Defaults to the value of the :gelenv:`USER` environment variable, or, if not set, to the login name of the current OS user.

-:cli:synopsis:`-d <dbname>, --database=<dbname>`
-    Specifies the name of the database to connect to.
-Default to the value of the :gelenv:`DATABASE` environment variable, or, if not set, to the calculated value of :cli:synopsis:`<username>`.

 :cli:synopsis:`-b <branch-name>, --branch=<branch-name>`
     Specifies the name of the branch to connect to.
 Default to the value of the :gelenv:`BRANCH` environment variable, or, if not set, to